SilvioAiello/Epidemiology-on-Temporal-Networks/README.md

 So, the final output will be something like: Networks/N_T_TYPE_name/realizationX/beta_k.pkl or /network.pkl.

-**To make your personal use of this project, you can just open file "main.py", modify the input structures and let it run to get results.
-Scripts should not be modified; you should only modify values in "USER ACTION" section of main script.** Once main has run, you can keep on operating from your Python IDE; for example, to call a function from "Evolutions", you may just type Evolutions.FUNCTNAME, etc.
+**To make your personal use of this project, you can just open main.py, modify the input structures and let it run to get results.
+You should only modify values in "USER ACTION" section, while any other function or script should not be changed.** Once main.py has run, you can keep on operating from your Python IDE; for example, to call a function from "Evolutions", you may just type Evolutions.FUNCTNAME, etc.

 Any pending "TODO" you may find across code analysis, reminds future developments of the project.